'Til the Clock Strikes Twelve

-Beyond sighed as if absolutely devastated.
+Beyond sighed as though absolutely devastated.
 "Nothing.
-Mello had already started packing, but Matty-boy suddenly found his spine and took this really stubborn expression and told Mello that he wasn't going anywhere.
-Mello pouted and screamed and sulked and stomped around, but in the end he just unpacked and told me no."
+Mello had already started packing, but Matty-boy suddenly discovered his spine and took this really stubborn expression and told Mello that he wasn't going anywhere.
+Mello pouted and screamed and sulked and stomped around, but in the end, he just unpacked and told me no."

 "Lack of surprise noted.
 Glad to have these conversations with you, L, just us grown-ups."

 "The pleasure of behaving like a grown-up for you is all mine."

 "Quite the contrary, I enjoy this just as –"